rhagman/sustainable-green-plants/README.md

 Information about how to build and run the systems will be added to the wiki.

+# Software instructions
+3d-printing - contains the stl and/or scad files for the 3d-printed parts.
+arduino - contains the arduino sketch file which you need to upload to your arduino uno. gnuplot - contains a gnuplot settings file which can be used to plot data reported by the arduino. processing - contains a processing sketch file which you can use with processing to get a simple user interface to the arduino.
+This makes it very easy to change the configuration of the system.

+# Working with now
+Adding information to the wiki about the list of materials you need for the developer system.
+Started with the irrigation and uploaded some of the 3d-printed parts.
+Now realized that I have lost all my scad-files and that I need to reprint a part in order to build the system.

 # TODO
 * wiki
-  * developer aeroponic system
+  * developer system
+	* list of materials
+	* irrigation
 	* electronics/sensors
-	* pluming
 	* buckets and growth environment
 	* nutrient solution
 	* LED system
-  * production aeroponic system
+  * production system

-# Working with now
-Added information in the wiki about the list of materials you need for the developer system.
-Will add more information to this section next week.

-# Software instructions
-arduino - contains the arduino sketch file which you need to upload to your arduino uno. gnuplot - contains a gnuplot settings file which can be used to plot data reported by the arduino. processing - contains a processing sketch file which you can use with processing to get a simple user interface to the arduino.
-This makes it very easy to change the configuration of the system.

 # License
 MIT